 Take the time to discover and understand the goal of the meeting AND the needs/challenges of your audience.
 When you communicate, provide specific examples that relates back to those goals or challenges.

-I’ve been on many sales calls where account managers get extremely technical and talk about everything they know, hoping something will stick.
+I’ve been in many meetings where employees get extremely off topic and talk about everything they know, hoping something will stick.

 They’re wasting time.

-People only care about features that will solve their challenges, so:
+People only care about their challenges and goals, so: